The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Literature

-V čubčím háji is mentioned in an anecdote by Švejk when he tells Oberleutnant Lukáš about Nechleba who always wants to do good but rarely succeeds.
+is mentioned in an anecdote by Švejk when he tells Oberleutnant Lukáš about Nechleba, who always intends to do good but rarely succeeds.

 Background

-V čubčím háji was according to Švejk a pub in Nekázanka ulice but additional information is not available.
-The name has surely been a colloquial term for an existing pub in the street or even a somewhere else.
-In 1910 there were several pubs in the street, where the best known was U zlatého křížku.
+was, according to Švejk, a pub in Nekázanka, but further information is not available.
+The name was surely a colloquial term for an existing pub in the street or possibly elsewhere.
+In 1910, there were several pubs in the street, the best known of which was U zlatého křížku.

 [II.1] „Poslušně hlásím, že jsem to, pane obrlajtnant, pozoroval.
 Já má, jak se říká, vyvinutej pozorovací talent, když už je pozdě a něco se stane nepříjemnýho.
 Já mám takovou smůlu jako nějakej Nechleba z Nekázanky, který tam chodil do hospody ,V čubčím háji’.